Skip to main content

 • Log access for audit trails

-1. Use Test Request modal with real customer data
+1. Use Test with real customer data

 2. Test edge cases (new customer, VIP, suspended account)

-3. Verify instructions handle missing fields gracefully
+3. Verify your prompt handles missing fields gracefully

 4. Pilot with small traffic percentage before full rollout